nmondal/cowj/README.md

 ```shell
 java -jar cowj*  <config-file>
 ```

-The jar has been created such as to have classpath propertly set to run as long as all the dependencies are in the `deps` folder.
+The jar has been created such as to have classpath property set to run as long as all the dependencies are in the `deps` folder.